vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 ### Ingress Controller for vSphere Pods

-The NSX-T Load Balancer functions as the default ingress controller for all vSphere pod based workloads.
-When an ingress object is created within a vSphere Namespace, it results in an NSX-T Load Balancer Virtual Server being created under the same Tier 1 router to host all ingress routes.
+The NSX-T load balancer functions as the default ingress controller for all vSphere pod based workloads.
+When an ingress object is created within a vSphere Namespace, it results in an NSX-T load balancer Virtual Server being created under the same Tier 1 router to host all ingress routes.

 ## Design Recommendations

 ### Design Recommendations for Supervisor Cluster

-- Provide a block of 5 continuous IP addresses for the supervisor cluster.
+- Provide a block of 5 continuous IP addresses for the Supervisor Cluster.
 DHCP mode is possible, but not recommended, due to known issues if a nodes IP is ever changed.
-- For each Supervisor Cluster where you intend to deploy a Tanzu Kubernetes cluster, you must define a Subscribed Content Library object that sources the OVA used by the Tanzu Kubernetes Grid Service to build cluster nodes.
+- For each Supervisor Cluster where you intend to deploy a Tanzu Kubernetes Cluster, you must define a Subscribed Content Library object that sources the OVA used by the Tanzu Kubernetes Grid Service to build cluster nodes.
 The same Subscribed Content Library can be configured for multiple Supervisor Clusters.
 - To facilitate different storage tiers for Supervisor and Tanzu Kubernetes Clusters, it is recommended to have different storage policies and tag appropriate datastores.
 If the underlying storage is vSAN, Storage Policies with distinct capabilities (Availability & Storage Rules) can be created and leveraged in namespaces.
 - For a production-grade deployment, to allow Tanzu Mission Control integration, we recommend a Supervisor Cluster with a large size form factor for control plane nodes.
 - Register the Supervisor Cluster with Tanzu Mission Control to automate workload cluster creation and centralized life cycle management of all workload clusters.